-- 21. The Task & Finish Review Panel were very impressed with the breadth and extent of the work undertaken by the Council's Community Services and Safety Teams and felt that the targeted work in particular, was excellent.
-They felt that it would be very beneficial for this work to be extended even further in conjunction with the local Parish and Town Councils, in order to address key local issues. - 22.
+21. The Task & Finish Review Panel were very impressed with the breadth and extent of the work undertaken by the Council's Community Services and Safety Teams and felt that the targeted work that had been delivered was excellent.
+They felt that it would

+- be very beneficial for this work to be continued and potentially developed in conjunction with local Parish and Town Councils, in order to address key local issues. - 22.
 The Assistant Director Community Services and Safety advised the Panel that the core budgets of the service area were very limited for this type of work, as previously, the targeted work with young people was undertaken by the Essex County Council (ECC) as part of their statutory duty for provision of Youth Services.
 However, in recent years there had been significant cuts to the Youth Services delivery across the whole of Essex and this had resulted in EFDC needing to cover the gaps in provision.
-It was noted that the current provision by ECC for the Epping Forest District was 1.5 FTE staff and that there was no longer any face to face delivery of Youth Services and that the remit of the service had been changed to 'Community Commissioning' and support for the voluntary sector to deliver initiatives.
+The type of targeted work that the Council had provided locally had included site specific programmes to address issues of anti-social behaviour and youth nuisance and work in schools with young people identified as having low self-esteem and confidence.
+Examples of this work and the benefits that had been realised were presented to the panel and included the following;